 20% for Savings & Investments

-This section of the budget is dedicated to financial growth through ULIPs, endowment policy, investment plans, or other wealth-building instruments.
+This section of the budget is dedicated to financial growth through ULIPs, an endowment policy, investment plans, or other wealth-building instruments.

 This approach provides financial stability while ensuring individuals save and invest for future goals.